unRob/joao/README.md

 # `joao`

-a very wip configuration manager. keep config as YAML in the filesystem, backs it up to 1password.
-Makes it available to services via 1Password Connect + vault.
+A very wip configuration manager.
+Keeps config entries encoded as YAML in the filesystem, backs it up to 1Password, and syncs scrubbed copies to git. robots consume entries via 1Password Connect + Vault.

 ## Why

 So I wanted to operate on my configuration mess...

 - With a workflow something like [SOPS](https://github.com/mozilla/sops)',
-- but that talks UNIX like [go-config-yourself](https://github.com/unRob/go-config-yourself) (plus it's later `bash` + `jq` + `yq` [re-implementation](https://github.com/unRob/nidito/tree/0812e0caf6d81dd06b740701c3e95a2aeabd86de/.milpa/commands/nidito/config)'s multi-storage improvements),
+- but that talks UNIX, like [go-config-yourself](https://github.com/unRob/go-config-yourself) (plus its later `bash` + `jq` + `yq` [re-implementation](https://github.com/unRob/nidito/tree/0812e0caf6d81dd06b740701c3e95a2aeabd86de/.milpa/commands/nidito/config)'s multi-storage improvements),
-- [git-crypt](https://github.com/AGWA/git-crypt)'s sweet git filters,
+- That emulates [git-crypt](https://github.com/AGWA/git-crypt)'s sweet git filters,
-- compatibility with [1Password's neat ecosystem](https://developer.1password.com/), and finally
+- and plays nice with [1Password's neat ecosystem](https://developer.1password.com/),
-- a way to make it all available through Hashicorp's [Vault](https://vaultproject.io/) without touching git
+- as well as Hashicorp's [Vault](https://vaultproject.io/),
+- but is still just files, folders and git for all I care.

-So I set to write me, yet again, some configuration toolchain that:
+And thus, I set to write me, yet again, some configuration toolchain that:

-- Allows the _structure_ of config trees to live happily in the filesystem: that is, I like to structure the configuration values I operate with as nested trees, and want a tool that understands these.
+- Allows the _structure_ of config trees to live happily **in the filesystem**: my home+cloud DC uses a lot of configuration spread over multiple files, one-off services don't really need the whole folder structure—I want a single tool to handle both.
-- Keeps secrets off remote repositories: I really dig `git-crypt`'s filters, not quite sure about how to safely operate them yet...
+- Prevents _secrets_ from ending up in **remote repositories**: I really dig `git-crypt`'s filters, not quite sure about how to safely operate them yet...
-- Makes it easy to edit locally, as well as on web and native apps: I mean, it's YAML locally, and 1Password's tools are pretty great for quick edits.
+- Makes it **easy to edit** entries locally, as well as on the go: Easy for me to R/W, so YAML files, and 1Password's tools are pretty great for quick edits remotely.
-- Operates on configuration trees, wether from a single file or a set of them, with ease: my home+cloud DC needs a lot of configuration that feels weird to keep in a single file; my one-off services don't really need the whole folder structure.
-I don't wanna use two tools.
 - Is capable of bootstrapping other secret mangement processes: A single binary can talk to `op`'s CLI (hello, touch ID on macos!), to a 1password-connect server, and to vault as a plugin.

+For a deeper dive on these points above, check out my [docs/letter-to-secret-santa.md](docs/letter-to-secret-santa.md).

+---

 ## Configuration